 We are glad that you are interested in our company.
-The management at Licht im Raum Dinnebier GmbH accords high priority to data protection.
-Use of the Licht im Raum Dinnebier GmbH website is generally possible without the need to provide personal data.
+The management at Dinnebier Licht GmbH accords high priority to data protection.
+Use of the Dinnebier Licht GmbH website is generally possible without the need to provide personal data.
 However, if a data subject wishes to use the special services offered by us on our website, it is possible that the processing of personal data will be necessary.
 If the processing of personal data is necessary and there is no legal basis for the processing, we generally obtain the data subject’s consent.

-Data subjects’ personal data, such as name, address, e-mail address or telephone number are always processed in accordance with the General Data Protection Regulation and the applicable country-specific privacy policies of Licht im Raum Dinnebier GmbH.
+Data subjects’ personal data, such as name, address, e-mail address or telephone number are always processed in accordance with the General Data Protection Regulation and the applicable country-specific privacy policies of Dinnebier Licht GmbH.
 This privacy statement informs you about the type, extent and purpose of the personal data which we collect, use and process.
 It also informs data subjects about their rights.

 a) Personal data